awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 The health check command and associated configuration parameters for the container\.
 This parameter maps to `HealthCheck` in the [Create a container](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/) and the `HEALTHCHECK` parameter of [docker run](https://docs.docker.com/engine/reference/run/)\.
 The Amazon ECS container agent only monitors and reports on the health checks specified in the task definition\.
 Amazon ECS does not monitor Docker health checks that are embedded in a container image and not specified in the container definition\.
 Health check parameters that are specified in a container definition override any Docker health checks that exist in the container image\.
 Task health is reported by the `healthStatus` of the task, which is determined by the health of the essential containers in the task\.
 If all essential containers in the task are reporting as `HEALTHY`, then the task status also reports as `HEALTHY`\.
 If any essential containers in the task are reporting as `UNHEALTHY` or `UNKNOWN`, then the task status also reports as `UNHEALTHY` or `UNKNOWN`, accordingly\.
 If a service's task reports as unhealthy, it is removed from a service and replaced\.
 Container health checks require version 1\.17\.0 or greater of the Amazon ECS container agent\.
 For more information, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+Container health checks are supported for Fargate tasks if using platform version v1\.1\.0 or later\.
+For more information, see [AWS Fargate Platform Versions](platform_versions.md)\.
 `command`
 A string array representing the command that the container runs to determine if it is healthy\.
 The string array must start with `CMD` to execute the command arguments directly, or `CMD-SHELL` to run the command with the container's default shell\.
 For example: